vijaylaxmipb/Inkspire-Insights/TESTING.md

 ## Device Testing

 The website was tested on a variety of devices, including Desktop, Laptop, Oneplus Nord 4, and Lenovo tablet, to ensure that it displayed well on screens of different sizes, both in portrait and landscape orientations.
 The website functioned as expected, and its responsive design was validated using Chrome developer tools on various devices, ensuring that the layout remained structurally sound across different screen dimensions.

+### Lighthouse

+Lighthouse validation was run on all pages (both mobile and desktop) in order to check accessibility and performance.

 | Page            | Performance | Accessibility | Best Practices | SEO | Screenshot                                                                                                                  |
 | --------------- | :---------: | :-----------: | :------------: | :-: | --------------------------------------------------------------------------------------------------------------------------- |